josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 The kit has a lot of details for the cockpit but I didn't use them.
 I did use decals for the pilot helmets.
 I struggled with the ones for the visors and I broke one later when moving the pilot around.

-I was very surprised what I was able to do with the cockpit and very happy with the result.
+I was very surprised by what I was able to do with the cockpit and very happy with the result.
 It's certainly not perfect, but I wouldn't hope for more.

 {% responsive_image path: images/snowspeeder/PXL_20210511_183342671.jpg alt:"   Assembled cockpit"  %}